 Treatment choices for recurrent thrush include:

-- Combined oral and vaginal azole therapy – this means taking tablets as well as using anti-candida creams inserted in the vagina – medium term (3 weeks vaginal cream +/- one or two doses or oral antifungal treatment
+- Combined oral and vaginal azole therapy – this means taking tablets as well as using anti-candida creams inserted in the vagina – medium term (3 weeks)

 - Long-term (at least 6 months’) treatment with an oral azole

-- A change to a lower oestrogen dose for women taking hormone replacement therapy (HRT)
+- A change to a lower oestrogen dose for women taking menopausal hormone therapy (MHT)

 - Boric acid made into vaginal pessaries by a compounding chemist.